I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetdevicecreate.md

 ## -remarks
 <p>A driver that uses a USB I/O target must call <b>WdfUsbTargetDeviceCreate</b> after its device enters its working (D0) state.
 Typically, a driver calls <b>WdfUsbTargetDeviceCreate</b> from within its <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-prepare-hardware.md">EvtDevicePrepareHardware</a> callback function.
 (The driver cannot call <b>WdfUsbTargetDeviceCreate</b> from within its <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function.)</p>

 <p><b>WdfUsbTargetDeviceCreate</b> obtains the USB device descriptor and the first USB configuration descriptor from the device and stores them.
 It also creates a framework USB interface object for each interface in the device's first configuration.
-To determine the number of interfaces that the configuration supports, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550094">WdfUsbTargetDeviceGetNumInterfaces</a>.</p>
+To determine the number of interfaces that the configuration supports, the driver can call <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdevicegetnuminterfaces.md">WdfUsbTargetDeviceGetNumInterfaces</a>.</p>

 <p>After calling <b>WdfUsbTargetDeviceCreate</b>, your driver can call additional <a href="wdf.wdf_usb_reference">framework USB device object methods</a>.</p>

 <p>The parent of each USB device object is the driver's framework driver object.
-The driver cannot change this parent, and the <b>ParentObject</b> member or the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure must be <b>NULL</b>.</p>

-<p>For more information about the <b>WdfUsbTargetDeviceCreate</b> method and USB I/O targets, see <a href="wdf.usb_i_o_targets">USB I/O Targets</a>.</p>

-<p>The following code example is part of an <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-prepare-hardware.md">EvtDevicePrepareHardware</a> callback function that calls <b>WdfUsbTargetDeviceCreate</b>.
-The example stores the USB device object's handle in driver-defined context space. </p>

-<p>A driver that uses a USB I/O target must call <b>WdfUsbTargetDeviceCreate</b> after its device enters its working (D0) state.
-Typically, a driver calls <b>WdfUsbTargetDeviceCreate</b> from within its <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-prepare-hardware.md">EvtDevicePrepareHardware</a> callback function.
-(The driver cannot call <b>WdfUsbTargetDeviceCreate</b> from within its <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function.)</p>

-<p><b>WdfUsbTargetDeviceCreate</b> obtains the USB device descriptor and the first USB configuration descriptor from the device and stores them.
-It also creates a framework USB interface object for each interface in the device's first configuration.
-To determine the number of interfaces that the configuration supports, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550094">WdfUsbTargetDeviceGetNumInterfaces</a>.</p>

-<p>After calling <b>WdfUsbTargetDeviceCreate</b>, your driver can call additional <a href="wdf.wdf_usb_reference">framework USB device object methods</a>.</p>

-<p>The parent of each USB device object is the driver's framework driver object.
-The driver cannot change this parent, and the <b>ParentObject</b> member or the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure must be <b>NULL</b>.</p>
+The driver cannot change this parent, and the <b>ParentObject</b> member or the <a href="..\wdfobject\ns-wdfobject--wdf-object-attributes.md">WDF_OBJECT_ATTRIBUTES</a> structure must be <b>NULL</b>.</p>

 <p>For more information about the <b>WdfUsbTargetDeviceCreate</b> method and USB I/O targets, see <a href="wdf.usb_i_o_targets">USB I/O Targets</a>.</p>